-In the spirit of Valentine’s Day, I’ve designated February sweet treat month here at Mother Rimmy’s.
+In the spirit of Valentine’s Day, I’ve designated February sweet treat month here at Mother Rimmy’s at we’re making this slender orange creamsicle pudding.

 Earlier in the week when we served up fruity muffins with a steaming cup of coffee for breakfast, I told you that I wasn’t much on sweets – salty foods were my indulgence of choice.